-Legionella testing must be carried out by a competent person(s) to identify any possible conditions that encourage proliferation and a Legionella Risk Assessment may be required.
+Legionella testing must be carried out by a competent person(s) who has had adequate training to identify the conditions that encourage legionella proliferation and when a Legionella Risk Assessment may be required.
 As certified members of the Legionella Control Association, Swiftclean are fully qualified to carry out legionella testing, risk assessments and advise on compliance to L8 standards.

 Legionnaires disease is a severe form of pneumonia, which causes potentially fatal complications to occur within the human lungs.
 The disease is not contagious; it is contracted when bacteria, in the form of tiny contaminated water droplets or aerosols, is inhaled into the lungs.